Shameful. That’s the word.

 Next, I gave it a good rinse, then placed in the oven for a 10-minute drying session.

-Oil and Salt
+Scrub with Oil and Salt

 Time to get serious.
 I removed the pot from the oven and cranked up the heat to 450 degrees.
 I poured a quarter-cup of liquid oil (I used Canola, which is what I had, but olive, vegetable, peanut, or others will work) and a cup of coarse kosher salt into the middle of the pan.
 Using a clean cotton rag, I worked the Dutch oven over, adding more oil and salt as needed.
 I scrubbed inside and outside, and was meticulous around the known rusty spots.
 I may have cooed quiet apologies during this time, much as a mother would to a child who’d fallen off a tricycle.